vishalbelsare/RMTL/README.md

 # B, check, build and install.
 It will take a while
 R CMD check --no-manual --no-examples ./
-#if you want to generate the manual, please install latex and run:
-#R CMD check --no-examples ./
 R CMD build ./
 R CMD INSTALL RMTL_1.0.tar.gz
 ```